kovacsm-ops/Slumble_RF_Analysis/README.md

 # Python script structure:
 Specify units to process in main.py, optionally adjust name structure of files in batch.py (process units function).

+For line/spiral inductors, plate capacitors the main script is used.
+For bias tees the bias_tee_design.py script is used.
 ![Python Scripts Structure](https://github.com/user-attachments/assets/7b733835-3a94-4f94-b0fc-189414a68426)

 # Resources